wormhole-foundation/wormhole/ethereum/VERIFY.md

 This document outlines the process of verification.
-In general, you will need an API key for the relevant explorer (this can be obtained by creating an account), and also knowing which address the contract code is located.
+In general, you will need an API key for the relevant explorer (this can be obtained by creating an account), and also knowing at which address the contract code is located.
 The API key is expected to be set in the `ETHERSCAN_KEY` environment variable for all APIs (not just etherscan, bit of a misnomer).